ivanaljubic/ivanaljubic.github.io/_portfolio/stay-nerd.md

 <td>
 This code is free software to be used for academic purpose only.
 If you use it in your research, give the credits to our publication: <br>
-<b>M. Fischetti, M. Leitner, I. Ljubic, M. Luipersbeck, M. Monaci, M. Resch, D, Salvagnin, M. Sinnl <br> Thinning out Steiner trees: a node based model for uniform edge costs,<br> Mathematical Programming Computation 9(2): 203-229, 2017, DOI: 10.1007/s12532-016-0111-0 </b><br><br>
+<b>M. Fischetti, M. Leitner, I. Ljubić, M. Luipersbeck, M. Monaci, M. Resch, D, Salvagnin, M. Sinnl <br> Thinning out Steiner trees: a node based model for uniform edge costs,<br> Mathematical Programming Computation 9(2): 203-229, 2017, DOI: 10.1007/s12532-016-0111-0 </b><br><br>

 Part of the staynerd code makes use of the following software (for which you might need a valid license in order to be able to run the code):